mikegrudic/pytreegrav/README.md

     RMS potential error:  0.0003888328578588027

-The above errors are typical for default settings: $\sim 1\%$ force error and $\sim 0.1\%$ potential error.
-The error in the tree approximation is controlled by the Barnes-Hut opening angle $\Theta$, set to 0.7 by default.
-Smaller $\Theta$ gives higher accuracy, but also runs slower:
+The above errors are typical for default settings: ~1% force error and ~0.1\% potential error.
+The error in the tree approximation is controlled by the Barnes-Hut opening angle ``theta``, set to 0.7 by default.
+Smaller ``theta`` gives higher accuracy, but also runs slower:

 ```python